CogPlatform/Notes/README.md

 # Software + Hardware Notes
 Various notes on setting up our software + hardware environment.
-In general, all software development should take place under Linux, the default OS for our workstations.
+In general, all software development should take place under Ubuntu Linux, the default OS for our workstations.

 # Setting up Ubuntu 18.04
 For Ubuntu, we are using the LTS version of Ubuntu as the default.
 For new installs the first thing to do is install Chinese text entry and language support: https://www.pinyinjoe.com/linux/ubuntu-18-gnome-chinese-setup.htm — next you need to install the minimum number of tools for development.
 I always install at least: `sudo apt-get install build-essential vim curl file zsh git figlet jq freeglut3`.
 Once you have installed MATLAB, you can then use `sudo apt-get install freeglut3 libusb-1.0 libraw1394 matlab-support` for PTB compatibility.

 ## Major Software to Install:
-1. Android Studio V3.3+ — https://developer.android.com/studio/ — used for the Mymou system.
-We will use both Java and Kotlin language support, but all new code will use Kotlin alone.
 1. MATLAB — latest version kept up-to-date.
 1. PTB — use my custom fork and and install it using Git: `git clone --depth 1 https://github.com/iandol/Psychtoolbox-3.git ~/Code/Psychtoolbox`.
 Then in MATLAB, `cd` to the install folder and run `SetupPsychtoolbox.m` directly.
+1. Tobii Pro Eye Tracker Manager – https://www.tobiipro.com/downloads/
 1. Visual Studio Code — great general purpose text editor, great Python support — https://code.visualstudio.com [download](https://code.visualstudio.com/docs/?dv=linux64_deb).
 Built in Git support etc. But other IDEs like [PyCharm](https://www.jetbrains.com/pycharm/) are also great.
+1. Android Studio V3.3+ — https://developer.android.com/studio/ — used for the Mymou system.
+We will use both Java and Kotlin language support, but all new code will use Kotlin alone.
 1. Python 3 — I prefer to use [Anaconda](https://www.anaconda.com) to install and manage Python, personally I use [Miniconda](https://conda.io/docs/user-guide/install/index.html) to install a minimum then add use [conda](https://conda.io/docs/user-guide/tasks/manage-conda.html) to install packages as needed.
 It is important for each project to use different [environments](https://conda.io/docs/user-guide/tasks/manage-environments.html).
 APT installed Python + PIP can break very easily, not sure why...
 1. Ultimaker Cura — for our Ultimaker 3 3D printer — https://ultimaker.com/en/products/ultimaker-cura-software

 ## Problems
-1. Android Studio cannot update SDK and other compnenets properly without a VPN, it seems blocked. *How do Chinese developers solve this problem?*
+1. Android Studio cannot always update SDK and other compnenets properly without a VPN, though sometimes it works OK.

 # Languages used for Platform Software